t7yang/vscode-hyper-javascript-snippets/README.md

 You still can easily determine whether or not to add a end semicolon because of the  "Rule 1".
 Or, if you using formatter like [Prettier](https://prettier.io/), semicolon would never a issue anymore.

 #### Rule 3: No newline
-Only if newline is necessary, snippets alway added newline at less at possible.
+Newline is added Only if it is necessary (like `switch case`).
 You who determine code should write in one line or multiple line.
 Besides, add a newline is just about a click.

 #### Rule 4: Placeholder only if needed
-Not appropriate placeholder may mess up everything, even intellisense.
+Inappropriate placeholder may mess up everything, even intellisense.
 Placeholder is added only if it does not break anything or intellisense break without it.

 #### Known issues
 * Snippets related to module like `import`, `require`, and `export` are without `''` at the path place.
 This because intellisense extensions may not work properly if there is a existing `''`.